DToxS/SVD-curated-Transcriptomic-signatures-related-to-cardiotoxic-drugs/ReadMe.md

 <br>
 C# script:<br>
 Open the file "LINCS_SVD_manuscript.sln" with Visual Studio (https://visualstudio.microsoft.com/downloads/).<br>
-Using the solution explorer (right side of the screen, or if hidden, menu 'View' - 'Solution explorer') open 'LINCS_DToxS_SVD', right click on 'References' and select 'Manage NuGet packages..:' instructions will follow<br>
+Using the solution explorer (right side of the screen, or if hidden, menu 'View' - 'Solution explorer') open 'LINCS_DToxS_SVD', right click on 'References' and select 'Manage NuGet packages..:'. <i>Further instructions will be added here.</i><br>
 Using the solution explorer (right side of the screen, or if hidden, menu 'View' - 'Solution explorer') select the folder 'Common_classes'.
 Select the C# script 'Common_classes.cs'.
 Open the class 'Global_directory_class" and define hard_drive (e.g., "D:/") and major_directory (e.g., "LINCs_DToxS_SVD/").<br>
 Open the C# script 'Code_file.cs'.<br>